pyeventsourcing/eventsourcing/docs/topics/process.rst

 together in a pipeline, a system of process applications can be constructed.

 Reliability is the most important concern in this section.
-A process is considered to be reliable if its product is entirely unaffected, except in being delayed, by sudden terminations of the process, happening at any time.
+A process is considered to be reliable if its product is entirely unaffected (except in being delayed) by sudden terminations of the process, happening at any time.

 The only trick is remembering that consumption with recording determines production.
-In particular, if the consumption and the recording are reliable, then the product of the process (records) is bound to be reliable.
-That's the concept to keep in mind.
+In particular, if the consumption and the recording are reliable, then the product of the process is bound to be reliable.

 This definition of the reliability of a process doesn't include availability.
 Infrastructure unreliability may cause processing delays.
 Disorderly